Gear Guide

 Packable rain protection

-PatagoniaPremium shells and durable outdoor layersPackable to serious shell systems for mixed outdoor useSpring, fall, wet summer daysPremium; best when the shell will be used beyond fishing too Check Patagonia Price
+PatagoniaPremium shells and durable outdoor layersPackable to serious shell systems for mixed outdoor useSpring, fall, wet summer daysPremium; best when the shell will be used beyond fishing too Shop Patagonia clothing

-AFTCOFishing-specific rainwearBoat spray, wet decks, rain jackets, and bibsSpring through fallVaries by jacket and bib level Check AFTCO Price
+HukFishing-first rainwearBoat spray, wet decks, rain jackets, bibs, and packable rain layersSpring through fallCompare based on fit, sizing, and expected exposure Check HUK Price

 Frequently asked questions

-Do Northeast anglers need rain gear when rain is not forecast?
+Do Northeast anglers need rainwear when rain is not forecast?

 Often, yes.
-Wind, spray, wet decks, and cold boat runs can make rain gear useful even when falling rain is not the main issue.
+Wind, spray, wet decks, and cold boat runs can make rainwear useful even when falling rain is not the main issue.

 Should I choose a rain shell or fishing rain jacket?